winesapOS/winesapOS/README.md

 #### Mainline (5.8)

 For the best compatibility with hardware, a newer kernel is required.
+The Macbook Pro 2016-2017 models with an AMD GPU require at least Linux 5.7 to work properly.
 It is possible to manually [download and install the latest mainline Linux kernel](https://www.how2shout.com/linux/install-linux-5-8-kernel-on-ubuntu-20-04-lts/).

 ```
 $ cd ~/Downloads/